maickrau/ribotin/README.md

 This extracts HiFi reads uniquely assigned to each node cluster, and for each cluster builds a graph and a consensus and finds variants supported by at least 3 reads.
 Results are written per cluster to `output_folder_prefix[x]` where `[x]` is the cluster number.

+##### Clustering morphs with ultralong ONT reads

+If you have ultralong ONT reads, you can include them to produce consensuses of highly abundant rDNA morphs similar to the CHM13 assembly.
+For `ribotin-ref`, add the parameter `--nano /path/to/ont/reads.fa` (multiple files may be added with `--nano file1.fa --nano file2.fa` etc).
+For `ribotin-verkko`, add the parameter `--do-ul`.
+This will error correct the ultralong ONT reads by aligning them to the variant graph, extract rDNA morphs from the corrected reads, cluster them based on sequence similarity, and compute a consensus for each cluster.

 ##### Annotations

 You can lift over annotations with the optional parameters `--annotation-reference-fasta` and `--annotation-gff3`, for example `bin/ribotin-verkko ... --annotation-reference-fasta template_seqs/rDNA_one_unit.fasta --annotation-gff3 template_seqs/rDNA_annotation.gff3`.
 This requires [liftoff](https://github.com/agshumate/Liftoff) to be installed.